Need Help? Give us a call.

 Current Assets = Cash + Cash Equivalents + Inventory + Accounts Receivables + Marketable Securities + Prepaid Expenses + Other Liquid Assets

-The current asset formula is a key indicator of your business’s short-term financial health.
-If assets exceed liabilities, you have enough assets to pay off short-term debts.
+The current assets formula, sometimes called the total current assets formula, is a key indicator in business finance of your business’s short-term financial health.
+If your current assets exceed short-term liabilities, you have enough assets to pay off short-term debts.
 At the same time, having too many current assets can be a bad thing.
 This might mean that you’re not investing profits into lucrative projects.

 Achieving the right balance of current assets to liabilities signals to lenders and investors that you have enough cash on hand for emergencies and that you’re investing money in the right opportunities.
 Learn the formula for total current assets, see an example of how the formula works, and learn how to utilize current assets to gain further insights into your business’s financial health.

 The best way to evaluate current assets is by comparing the number to current liabilities.
-In the example above of the total current assets formula, ABC Business has more current assets than current liabilities, which is definitely a positive sign.
+In the example above of the total current assets formula, ABC Business has significantly more current assets than current liabilities, which is a positive sign.
 This means ABC Business has good short-term liquidity and can afford to pay short-term debts back using current assets.
-Given this tells us so much about ABC Business, you can understand why these formulas are so important to your business.
+Given this tells us so much about ABC Business, you can understand why the current asset formula is so important to your business.

 Here are the different types of current assets and what they each mean:

 Cash and cash equivalents include cash in your business bank account, checks that you’ve received and haven’t deposited yet, and petty cash.